Adam Mniszek: Career

 He was one of the founders and a member of the Academic Society of Poland Jagiellonia.
 During World War I he fought in the Polish Legions as an officer of the second cavalry regiment.
 On 30 April 1915 he was promoted to warrant officer, and 1 November 1916 to lieutenant colonel.

 In the years 1919–1920, during the war with the Bolsheviks, he was assigned to the Supreme Command of the Polish Army.
 He served as the head of Section 12 Personnel Division IV - Chief Quartermaster (August 1919) and Head of the Section "E" Division V (1 January 1920).
 On 15 July 1920 Mniszek was approved (1 April 1920) at the rank of major, "in the Cavalry, a group of former Polish Legions".

 On 1 June 1921 he served in the Office of the Inner War Council, remaining on the register of Rokitniański Light Horseman Cavalry Regiment.
 On May 3, 1922, he was verified in the rank of major.

 In 1923 he served in Division IV of the General Staff in Warsaw, as a director of the office, remaining on the register of the second Rokitiański Light Horseman Cavalry in Bielsko.

 On February 1, 1924, he was transferred to inactive status for a period of six months.
 Then he lived in Warsaw at ul Capuchin 5.
 From 3 November 1924 to 15 October 1925, he attended a training Course IV at the Military Academy in Warsaw.
 After completing the course and receiving a scientific officer diploma of the General Staff he was reassigned to Division IV of the General Staff.
 In 1924 he returned to his parent regiment.

 In March 1926 he was a military road commissioner in the Division of IV SG.
 In 1928, again in the 2nd Rokitniański Light Horseman Cavalry Regiment as a commanding officer of the squadron.
-On 23 January 1929, he was promoted to lieutenant colonel with seniority (from 1 January 1929) and in July of that year he was appointed to the position of deputy commander 4 Mounted Riflemen in Plock.
+On 23 January 1929, he was promoted to lieutenant colonel with seniority (from 1 January 1929) and in July of that year he was appointed to the position of deputy commander 4 Mounted Riflemen in Płock.